ozooxo/notes/python/django.md

 # Django Notes

+## Version

+Django 2.0 -> Python 3.4

+## General

 - MVC framework
 - On top of a light-weight python Web Server Gateway Interface (WSGI)-compatible web server.

 Code base templates are generated automatically:

+- Projects
-- `django-admin startproject project_name` for project.
+  - Initialization by `django-admin startproject project_name`.
   	- Defines the outside container/directory's name, which can be renamed anytime.
   	- Defines the inner project's name, which is used with internal `import`.
+- Apps
   - Provide several default apps (admin, authorization, ...).
 Initialize them by `python manage.py migrate`, which added e.g. potential database tables.
+  - `python manage.py startapp app_name` for initialize a customized web application.

+Database deployment:

 - Initialize user defined apps by `python manage.py makemigrations app_name`.
 Generated codes stays at `app_name/migrations/`.
+  - Historical database states stay at `django_migrations` table of the database. *(So effectively if I first reset the entire database, deployment is just making new empty tables.)*
+- Show (and edit) migration SQL through `python manage.py sqlmigrate ...`.
+May double-check `python manage.py check` after editing.
-Actual migration done by `python manage.py sqlmigrate ...`; they help migrate database content.
+- Actual migration done by `python manage.py migrate`, they also help migrate database content.
-- `python manage.py startapp app_name` for a web application.

-Run by: `python manage.py runserver`
+  - Although generating/writting migration codes is done locally in the development machine, actual migration may be done multiple times in multiple product machines.

 Project structure: